Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Quantum optical analog

 Specializing to a qutrit, we have $|0_L\rangle=a_0^{\dagger}|0,0,0\rangle=|1,0,0\rangle, |1_L\rangle=a_1^{\dagger}|0,0,0\rangle=|0,1,0\rangle,|2_L\rangle=a_2^{\dagger}|0,0,0\rangle=|0,0,1\rangle$.
 The three-mode Jordan-Schwinger map of the angular momentum operators \cite{multijsm} gives

-as can be readilly verified from their commutation relations.
+as can be readily verified from their commutation relations.
+An important feature here is the conservation of the total number $N=a_0^{\dagger}a_0+a_1^{\dagger}a_1+a_2^{\dagger}a_2$.
 The operator $J_z$ is simply the population difference between modes $1$ and $2$, while the operators $J_x$ and $J_y$ represent sequential beam splitter interactions that differ only due to local phases, which we maintain implicit.